Localizing Persona Representations in LLMs: Localization of Persona Representations

-To validate the usefulness of the identified salient activations $O_{S^*}$, we report precision and recall of the corresponding subset of sentences identified $X_{S^*}$ with respect to the identification hypothesis $H_1$.
+\paragraph{Precision and Recall of Sentences Subset.} To validate the usefulness of the identified salient activations $O_{S^*}$, we report precision and recall of the corresponding subset of sentences identified $X_{S^*}$ with respect to the identification hypothesis $H_1$.
 In our context, precision is the fraction of test sentences in $X_{S^*}$ that truly satisfy $H_1$ (accuracy of our positive detections), and recall is the fraction of test sentences that satisfy $H_1$ and are included in $X_{S^*}$ (coverage).